Louisburg, North Carolina: Housing

 There were 1,197 occupied housing units in the town.
 511 were owner-occupied units (42.7%), while 686 were renter-occupied (57.3%).
 The homeowner vacancy rate was 4.7% of total units.
 The rental unit vacancy rate was 5.5%.

 Arts and culture

 Historic sites

 Cascine, Cooke House, Dean Farm, Franklin County Training School-Riverside Union School, Fuller House, Green Hill House, Louisburg Historic District, Main Building, Louisburg College, Massenburg Plantation, Person Place, Portridge, Rose Hill, Patty Person Taylor House, Thomas and Lois Wheless House, and Williamson House are listed on the National Register of Historic Places.

 Franklin County Library

 The county's main, or central, library is the Franklin County Library, located in Louisburg.
 There are three branches in other municipalities across the county as well as an outreach program through the Bookmobile.

+The International Whistlers Convention

+The International Whistlers Convention was an international competition for whistlers that originated from a folk festival in Louisburg.
+It was started in 1980 as the National Whistlers Convention, the first whistling convention in the world.
+Although mostly held in Louisburg, the convention was occasionally held in Japan and China.
+In addition to competitions, the convention also inducted individuals into the Whistlers Hall of Fame in addition to competitions.
+The convention was featured in the documentary Pucker Up: The Fine Art of Whistling.
+The last International Whistlers Convention was held in Louisburg in 2013.
+In 2016, the Japanese Whistling Confederation started a successor event, the biennial World Whistlers Convention.

 Government

 Louisburg is governed by a mayor and town council.
 The town council has seven elected members, who all live within the Louisburg corporate limits.
 Councilmembers serve four year terms.
-The mayor is Christopher Neal, who was elected in 2021.